mesosphere-backup/dcos-cassandra-service/docs/backup-and-restore.md

 enterprise: 'no'
 ---

-DC/OS Apache Cassandra supports backup and restore from S3 storage for disaster recovery purposes.
+DC/OS Apache Cassandra supports backup and restore to remote storage (AWS S3 and Microsoft Azure) for disaster recovery purposes.

+# How does it work?

+## Backup

+As part of the backup process, DC/OS Apache Cassandra does following:

+1. Takes a schema backup of keyspaces and uploads it to remote storage.
-Cassandra takes a snapshot of your tables and ships them to a remote location.
-Once the snapshots have been uploaded to a remote location, you can restore the data to a new cluster, in the event of a disaster, or restore them to an existing cluster, in the event that a user error has caused a data loss.
+2. Takes a snapshot of tables and uploads it to remote storage.

+Once the schema and snapshots have been uploaded to remote storage, you can restore the data to a new cluster in the event of a disaster, or restore them to an existing cluster if user error has caused a data loss.

+## Restore

+As part of the restore process, DC/OS Apache Cassandra does following:

+1. Downloads the schema backup for keyspaces from remote storage and applies it to the Cassandra database.
+2. Downloads snapshots of tables from remote storage and restores them.

+**Note:**
-**Note:** Backup and restore is not guaranteed to work across arbitrary versions of the Cassandra service.
-For example restoring a backup from a 1.0.16 cluster to a 1.0.21 cluster will not work.
+* Backup and restore is not guaranteed to work across arbitrary versions of the Cassandra service.
+For example, restoring a backup from a 1.0.16 cluster to a 1.0.21 cluster will not work.
 It is recommended that backups be restored to clusters of the same version from which they were created.
+* Schema backup is currently only supported for S3 and is not available for Azure.
+If you are using Azure storage for backups, back up your schema manually.

 # Backup